bagelcow/blog/pages/posts/boilerplate.md

 ---
-title: Test post!
+title: Boilerplate post
 date: 2021/3/29
-description: The coolest post for testing
+description: The genesis of all
-tag: tag1
+tag: tag
 author: Leks
 ---